 Ice Delivery, Inc.

 1105 Cass Street, went out of buisness June 10, 1967.
 It was a consolidation of Consumers, Moran (started in 1860 using horse drawn wagons), and Centlivre ice companies.
 Home ice delivery was discussed February 24, 2017 and a photo of a July 7, 1967 The Journal Gazette newspaper article was posted and discussed September 24, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.
 See images of ice delivery items from the 1800s and early 1900s posted June 21, 2018 by The History Centeron Facebook.

 I. Jones Recycling

 Was located at 3651 North Clinton Street in Fort Wayne, Indiana in an A. M. Strauss designed building originally for Wayne Cooperative Milk Producers.
 The site occupied approximately 4.5 acres and was situated in a predominantly commercial and residential area.
 South of the large Glenbrook shopping mall.
 Four buildings were located on the site.
 The facility, formerly known as Hanchar Industrial Waste Management and Continental Waste Systems, began operations in 1980 as a waste recovery and reclamation facility, handling waste oils and solvents along with other hazardous wastes.
 On September 9, 1986, a chemical fire broke out at the site.
 The local fire department and Hazardous Materials Response Team extinguished the blaze which narrowly missed igniting approximately 525 drums of hazardous materials in an adjoining room.
 The City then asked for and was granted a restraining order against IJ Recycling, closing the facility.
 The building was torn down in 1993.